mike84265/mike84265.github.io/research/delay_calculator.md

 # Difficulties and Lessons Learned

 ## Impact of Shared Power/Ground Track
-OD sharing is an ordinary phenomen in standard cells.
+OD sharing is an ordinary phenomena in standard cells.
-Under this circumstance, two transistors use the same metal track to connected to power/ground.
+Under this circumstance, two transistors use the same metal track to drain current from power/ground.
 If the two transistor are both switched on, the IR drop of the metal track is twice larger than those with only one active transistors.
 As a result, the performance of a transistor is correlated with the state of its neighbor if they shares the same metal track to power/ground.